 In 1929 Alura Mack recorded a version of "Long Lost Blues".

-Listen here: (the "Keep A Knockin" theme begins at 55 seconds in the Youtube below)
+Listen here: (the "Keep A Knockin" theme begins at 53 seconds)

 A year later this theme was also part of the blues medley: "A Bunch Of Blues", also written by J Paul Wyer and H Alf Kelley.